Tradition of Support for the Armed Forces

 USC has a long history of support for veterans and the military.
 The university became a training school for Army officers during World War I and expanded its role during World War II, serving as a naval preparatory flight cadet school and hosting Army, Marine Corps and Navy training programs.

-In addition, USC is one of only two universities, along with Notre Dame, to have maintained an unbroken, decades-long relationship with the ROTC.
+USC has maintained an unbroken, decades-long relationship with the ROTC.

 The ROTC program at USC was founded in 1943 and currently numbers 120 future officers in four branches of the military — the Air Force, Army, Marine Corps and Navy.
 Applicants must receive a scholarship from the national ROTC program and are admitted separately from other students at USC.
 Graduates of the program join their military branch as officers.